Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 Also we give credit to kristian770 for adding some error handling to the resource.
 Your contribution is greatly appreciated! ❤️

+IF you have not already checked out SnailyCAD at https://snailycad.org/, big thanks to Casper for making this amazing open-source CAD.

 **<span style="color:red">!!!!
 Note: We can only provide support for QB Core or ESX defaults scripts and open source configurations.
 If you have a PID script that is not open source, please contact the owner of the script, as we are unable to assist you with it !!!!</span>**